wsn-newsletter Subscribe to WSN.

 North Carolina Gov. Roy Cooper is a longtime proponent of online sports betting, and since his term lasts through 2025, there has always been a good chance that if a bill passes, he would sign it into law.
 The new bill allows for 12 mobile sportsbook licenses, as well as pari-mutuel wagering on horse racing and more retail sportsbooks.

 Read more about North Carolina sports betting.
+You can find top North Carolina sportsbook promos in our state promo guide.

 North Dakota

-❌ Online sports betting not legal
+❌ Online sports betting is not legal

 Due to the language in the compacts that exist between North Dakota and its federally recognized native tribes, in-person sports betting is allowed there, but there is no mobile option.
 Residents must show up to bet in person at one of the tribal venues located throughout the state.